EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/03_Demo_Backend/Demo_Backend.md

 # Thank you

 - Next videos:
-  - Hands On Frontend Angular and the Student Entity.
+  - Hands-on Frontend Angular and the Student Entity.
   - Automatically Generating the Backend and Frontend code.
 - Like & Subscribe